My first creation for BonneGueule! (and I tell everything in a VLOG 🎬)

 Jungle jacket, sweatshirt, BonneGueule cap, La Perruque key ring, Arpenteur jeans, Sebago shoes, Serica watch

-White jeans and olive jacket, it's a winning combo.
+White jeans and an olive jacket, it’s a winning combo.

-You can go a little chic with dressy loafers and a nice shirt, but I chose another route.
+You can play it a little chic with dressy loafers and a nice shirt, but I chose another route.

-I chose a more casual aesthetic register, streetwear even : the sweatshirt, the boat shoes with commando soles, the cap, the leather bell which serves as a key ring.
+I chose a more casual aesthetic, even streetwear : the sweatshirt, the commando-soled boat shoes, the cap, the leather bell that serves as a key ring.

-man driving a red car with green jacket and blue cap
+man driving red car with green jacket and blue cap

-BonneGueule cap and jacket, Serica watch, Jean Arpenteur
+BonneGueule cap and jacket, Serica watch, Arpenteur jeans

 This is a perfect look for mid-season.
-And take a ride in his 56 mustang convertible of course.
+And taking a ride in his '56 Mustang convertible, of course.

 5. Conversation with America

-man in green raw denim jacket and checkered shirt
+man in green raw denim jacket and plaid shirt

 BonneGueule jacket, shirt, t-shirt and cap, Fullcount denim, Converse sneakers

 However, don't worry, this jacket can also be worn with chinos.
-A beige, a navy, another blue, any blue in fact, all the colors in fact, just watch out for the greens.
+A beige, a navy, another blue, any blue in fact, all colors in fact, just be careful with greens.

 Same structure as look 2 here.
-But Converse gives a more relaxed look.
-And the checked shirt really energizes the point.
+But the Converse give a more relaxed look.
+And the plaid shirt really energizes the subject.

-The yellow cap is to show you that this type of green goes easily with many other colors than the usual gray and navy.
+The yellow cap is to show you that this type of green goes well with many other colors than the usual gray and navy.

-green jacket and beige and blue checked shirt
+green jacket and beige and blue plaid shirt

 6 points to summarize this jungle jacket :

-1. It can be worn in spring, summer and fall
+1. It is worn in spring, summer and fall.

-2. The Japanese material is rich in nuances and gives a unique appearance to each jacket
+2. The Japanese material is rich in nuances and gives a unique look to each jacket

 3. It is made in Europe (Romania)